Meet Me in the Bathroom (book): Adaptations

-In December 2017, it was announced that Pulse Films will the book into Meet Me in the Bathroom a four-part documentary with LCD Soundsystem-documentary Shut Up and Play the Hits directors Will Lovelace and Dylan Southern attached to direct.
-Author Lizzy Goodman is one of the executive producers.
-The project will premiere at the 2022 Sundance Film Festival on January 23, 2022.
+In December 2017, it was announced that Pulse Films would turn the book into a four-part documentary, Meet Me in the Bathroom, directed by Will Lovelace and Dylan Southern, who also directed the LCD Soundsystem documentary Shut Up and Play the Hits.
+Author Lizzy Goodman was one of the executive producers.
+The project premiered at the 2022 Sundance Film Festival on January 23, 2022.

 In September 2019, Goodman adapted the content of the book as a gallery exhibition at The Hole in Manhattan.